frankfan007/thunder-trader/README.md

 The reason of use a system_number will be illustrated in the document.

-Then you can use the [Monitor](http://www.huyifeng.net/HFT-monitor.html) to connect the thunder-trader.
+Then you can use the WebMonitor to connect to the thunder-trader.

 And if the cmake cannot find the boost, you should set the BOOST_ROOT to the custom boost install path.In the CMakeLists.txt,it should be like this: